Glossary

 What is a good asset turnover ratio?

 A ratio greater than one indicates a company is selling its fixed assets at a good rate.
 On average, most businesses have a turnover rate between five and 10.
-A higher turnover rate means greater success in its ability to manage fixed asset investments.
-However, there is no specific ratio or range that defines a “good” asset turnover ratio.
+A higher turnover rate indicates greater success in managing fixed asset investments.
+However, there is no specific ratio or range that defines a good asset turnover ratio.
 Instead, companies’ turnover ratios are very industry specific, and other factors must be considered.
-For example, if a company’s competitors have ratios of 2.25, 2.5, and 3, its ratio of 3.75 is high compared to its rivals.
+For example, if a company’s competitors have ratios of 2.25, 2.5, and 3, its 3.75 ratio is high compared to theirs.

 - Heed caution if a company uses accelerated depreciation.
 It could result in the turnover ratio being higher than it should be.

-- Compare a client’s current ratio with previous periods or the ratios of industry standards or comparable businesses.
+- Compare a client’s current ratio with previous periods, industry standards, or comparable businesses.
 This method will help better determine if they are efficient at generating revenue on such assets.

-- Avoid including intangible assets in the denominator.
-It can distort the results.
+- Avoid including intangible assets in the denominator, which can distort the results.

 Organize and track assets throughout the life cycle; add, change, dispose, or transfer fixed assets for your business or clients with Fixed Assets CS